KarmaCat/JHDS-Projects/README.md

 # JHDS-Projects
-Projectd as part of Data Science Specialization Course from Johns-Hopkins
+Projects as part of Data Science Specialization Sequence of Courses from Johns-Hopkins University